Motorola AURA

 1. Hardware Specifications

-In real life usage, the LG New Chocolate BL40 was a bit sluggish at times.
-Its 800 MHz processor was fine for calling, messaging, and web browsing; however, heavier applications were a concern.
-Multitasking was possible, but once too many apps came into the mix, the phone lost its smooth gliding.
+In day to day use, the LG New Chocolate BL40 felt a bit sluggish at times.
+The 800 MHz processor was ok for calls, texting, and light web browsing; but when heavier apps showed up, it became more of a headache.
+Multitasking was doable, yet once too many apps got opened together , the phone started to stutter in a way that killed that smooth gliding feeling.

 Unlike other times, the switching between tasks became a slow process because of the pocket RAM, while at times, launching apps and moving around the interface came with a slight delay.
 Most of these were common traits for the phones released in this era, but they took some points off the user experience, especially for users transitioning from faster and more responsive devices.